nwutils/nw-splasher-auto-update/README.md

     },
     /**
      * Called after hitting the versionUrl with the response.
-     * Must return a url to a ZIP file to be downloaded/extracted *
+     * Must return a url to a ZIP file to be downloaded/extracted.
+     *
      * @param  {string} response  The response body from the network request
      * @return {string}           A url to a ZIP file to be downloaded */
     downloadPath: function (response) {
-      //This is just an example, you can put any logic you want here response = JSON.parse(response);
+      // This is just an example, you can put any logic you want here response = JSON.parse(response);
       return response.latest.downloadUrl;
     },